 Every career professional has an opinion about the do’s and don’ts of interviewing and how to interview effectively.
-I frequently see terrible advice from people giving job/interview coaching and have to wonder where, or even if, these people had their training in this subject matter.
+I frequently see terrible advice from people giving job and interview coaching and have to wonder where, or even if, these people had any training in this subject matter.

-I saw a video this morning that was linked to a group I belong to that gave some of, what I believe is, the worst advice to the most missed and misunderstood question asked in an interview.
-Over the 17+ years I’ve been coaching professionals on interviewing one thing has remained constant.
+I saw a video in 2016 that was linked to a group I belong to that gave some of, what I believe is, the worst advice to the most misused and misunderstood question asked in an interview.
+Throughout the 30 years I’ve been coaching professionals on interviewing one thing has remained constant.
 When I ask how they answer the question, “Tell me a little bit about yourself”, 95% of my candidates/clients launch into a prepared answer similar to what was said in the video I referred to above.
-The people I’ve worked with over the years range from young sales people earning 125K/yr to executives earning in excess of 1M/year.
+The people I’ve worked with over the years range from young salespeople earning 125K/yr to executives earning in excess of 1M/year.
 I find this issue very interesting.
-The vast majority of people I coach have been in some professional sales capacity for years and should know exactly how to answer this interview question.
+Many people I coach have spent time in some professional sales capacity and should know exactly how to answer this interview question.
 This troubled me for a long time until I realized that these pros are so good that they often go on automatic pilot in an interview and forget their “Sales 101 Basics”.

 “How far would you like me to go back?”